jeanc18rlos/rock-paper-scissors/README.md

 ### Ticket 1: Project Setup
 <b>Backlog:</b> Review project requirements and determine the necessary libraries and methodologies.
-<b>To Do:</b> Set up the project environment with Redux, Redux Toolkit, Redux Observable, RxJS, Storybook, Cypress, Tailwind CSS, React ,Testing Library, and Husky.
+<b>To Do:</b> Set up the project environment with CRA.
-<b>In Progress:</b> Configure ESLint, StyleLint, and Prettier for consistent code formatting.
-Use Husky for pre-commit hooks.
+<b>In Progress:</b> Configure ESLint, StyleLint, and Prettier for consistent code formatting and Cypress/jest for the test environment.
 <b>Testing:</b> Ensure all dependencies are installed and correctly configured.
 <b>Done:</b> When the development environment is fully set up and functional.